knbknb/kbehrend5.netlify.com/content/portfolio/2018-01-07-comparing-33c3-and-34c3-tweets.md

 usePhotoswipe: no
 ---

-Analysing the inspiring tweets from the CCC community (Draft)
+Analysing the inspiring tweet stream created during the 34C3 conference